aanya46/GOTP--Family-Meal-Planner/README.md

-Here’s your updated set of instructions with details on generating and adding a Gemini API key to `app.py` before running the application:

----

 # Diet Plan & Recipe Generator Web App
 This web app generates personalized diet plans based on user preferences and health conditions.
 It also allows users to retrieve detailed recipes for dishes.